KennyDxsale/DxMintTokenVerification/README.md

 12. In the section that says "Constructor Arguments ABI-Encoded" copy paste the variables copied from step 10 above
 13. Verify the Captcha and click the Verify and Publish button.
 14. Your code should now be verified.

+#### DxDividend Token Verification
+1. Make sure the IterableMapping library is verified first.
+Check if the contract address in the IterableMapping_addresses.txt file is verified on the chain-specific blockexplorer.
+If not, verify using the steps mentioned above.
+Copy the contract code from the IterableMapping.txt file where required, select the optimization field to "Yes" like before.
+There will be no Bytecode error as there are no contract arguements to take care of.
+2. To verify the token, same exact steps required for other token verification except for an additional step.
+In the Contract Library Address section, before you verify and publish, add the Library_1 Name "IterableMapping" and for the chain-specific address for Library_1 Contract Address get from the IterableMapping_addresses.txt file depending on the type of dividend token you are trying to verify (Custom vs Native).